Skip to page content

 Success rates

-Results show that ICSI gives an average fertilisation rate of 70 in 100, with about 8 in 100 eggs being damaged during the procedure.
+Results show that ICSI gives an average fertilisation rate of 70 in 100, with about 8 in every 100 eggs being damaged during the procedure.
 The success of this form of treatment depends on the severity of the sperm disorder and also on the number of mature eggs available.

 Pregnancy rates after ICSI are similar to those achieved with conventional IVF.